juliogomez/drone-installguide/README.md

-# Quick guide to install Drone Server on AWS and how to use a local Drone Client
+# Quick guide to install Drone Server 0.4 on AWS and how to use a local Drone Client to access it

 ## Drone Build Server